Ryan Martin

 Latest preprints:

-- The maximum number of 10- and 12-cycles in a planar graph, with C. Cox, submitted.
+- The maximum number of odd cycles in a planar graph, with E. Heath and C. Wells, J. Graph Theory 108, (2025), no. 4, 745-780.
+[Journal Link].

 Other materials:

-- The edit distance in graphs: methods, results, and generalizations, Recent Trends in Combinatorics, 31--62, IMA Vol. Math.
+- Edit distance survey: The edit distance in graphs: methods, results and generalizations, Recent Trends in Combinatorics, 31--62, IMA Vol. Math.
 Appl., 159, Springer, Cham, 2016.
 [Errata]

-- Lake Michigan Workshop slides: "The edit distance on graphs": Part I, Part II, Part III.
+- Lake Michigan Workshop slides: "The edit distance on graphs": Part I, Part II, Part III

 - Current and former students.

-- Discrete Math seminar page (maintained by Bernard Lidický).
+- Discrete Math seminar page.